zmarkan/cicd-workshop/README.md

 - running tests
 - deps without the orb (npm install)
 - using the orb
+- Contexts and secrets
 - build the docker image & push to docker hub

 Chap 2:

-- run security scan w/ Snyk
+- Run security scan w/ Snyk
 - Build the docker image
-- Terraform & DO
+- Cloud native principles
-- provision infrastructure
+- Provision infrastructure with Terraform on DigitalOcean
 - Deploy to infra
-- approve and destroy (explain approval job
+- approve and destroy (explain approval job)
-- Contexts and secrets

 Chap 3:

+- Running test in matrix
 - Test splitting (populate with a long test)
+- Pipeline params & scheduled jobs
+- Branch and param filters

+Chap 4:

+- Dynamic config

+Assignment:

+- do something for swag and sense of personal accomplishment

 ### Terraform Cloud